department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/mhv-to-va.gov/medications/feature-reference/refill-prescriptions.md

-# Appointments home page
+# Refill prescriptions feature

 ## Overview

-Starting page to schedule or manage appointments.
+Ability to refill prescriptions
 ## User stories

-- As a Veteran, I want a starting point for my appointment scheduling and management tasks.
-- As a Veteran, I want to be able to schedule appointments online.
-- As a Veteran, I want to be able to find my upcoming, past, and pending appointments.
+- As a Veteran, I want to be able to refill eligible VA prescriptions

 ## Requirements